 Now that you have the Wikipedia definition, I’ll tell you a little about our experience.

-We arrived at the church at 9:00 AM and the first order of business was to fill out our information cards and name tags (we’d have paid at that time if we hadn’t already paid online).
+We arrived at the church at 9:00 AM, and the first order of business was to fill out our information cards and name tags.
+(We’d have paid at that time if we hadn’t already paid online.)
 There was a booklet for each couple at the table when we sat down.
-After everyone was settled, the facilitators, a couple that was married for over 20 years, explained how we would spend the day.
+After everyone was settled, the facilitators, a couple that had been married for over 20 years, explained how we would spend the day.

 After lunch, it was more of the same routine.
 We discussed topics like budgets, intimacy (there was no sharing with the group on this topic), and children.
 They touched on natural family planning, but since the facilitators were not medical professionals, they did not feel comfortable going into detail.
 They provided more information for those interested in the form of a booklet and details on a natural family planning class.

 One of last topics that we discussed was how we had experienced God’s presence within our lives.
 It was nice to hear the stories that other people told, but no one was forced to share a story.
 They simply asked for volunteers.

 Before we wrapped up for the day, they ended by having each couple stand up and explain how they met.
 Though it was nice that they wanted to make each couple feel special by sharing their story, it took forever (there were 42 couples there), and it was awkward sharing with a bunch of people we didn’t know (although I realize I do this via blogging on a daily basis!).